-Each summer, the Center hosts a two-part Orientation program for all incoming first-year and transfer students, including a series of Advising and Registration Days (also open to parents/guardians), and a multi-day Fall Orientation program.
+Each summer, the Center hosts a two-part Orientation program for all incoming first year and transfer students, including a series known as First Days in Friartown (also open to parents/guardians), and a multi-day Fall Orientation program.
 By participating in these events, it is our goal that new students gain a better understanding of the College's mission, learn what they need to know as they transition to life on-campus, explore who they wish to become as college students, and begin to find their place as members of our community.